The 25 Most Expensive Dog Breeds in the World - TomKings Puppies Blog

 9. Bernese Mountain Dog

 Bernese Mountain Dogs are a popular working dog breed originating from the Swiss Alps.
 They are known for their intelligence, loyalty, and beautiful coats.
 Thanks to their origin they thrive in cold weather!
+However, their relatively short lifespan (often 7–9 years) and the health screenings responsible breeders carry out make them more costly to raise.
 Generally, you can expect to pay anywhere from $2,500 to $3,500 for a Bernese Mountain Dog puppy.

 Bernese Mountain Dog.
 Source: akc.org